richmccue/excel/automation-macros.md

   - Open the list of macros available to you by clicking on the **Developer** tab in the ribbon, and then click on the **Macros** button.
   - Select the **‘dsc-pivot-table.xlsm’!SortAttendance** macro and then press the **Run** button.
 Your spreadsheet should now look like this:

-Go Further:
-8. Edit your script to expand the range of cells that the macro will modify...
+8. Go Further:Edit your script to expand the range of cells that the macro will modify...

 _Great job!_